U.S. corporate bond, IPO markets heat up as recession fears persist

 The We Company, for instance, could go public with a valuation as low as $18 billion, roughly a third of the $47 billion the company was valued at in a previous private funding round.

-“There’s a natural bias towards taking the money when it’s available,” he said.
-(Reporting by David Randall; Editing by Jennifer Ablan and Tom Brown)
+“There’s a natural bias toward taking the money when it’s available,” he said.